fourwhitesocks/Amystoutco-blog/README.md

-# SvelteKit app that pulls in posts via GraphQl and pages from GraphCMS
+# SvelteKit app that uses GraphQl to pull posts and pages from GraphCMS
-# Used tailwindcss and DaisyUi
+## Uses tailwindcss and DaisyUi

-# From Scott Spence's youtube video SvelteKit Crash Course w/ Tailwind CSS and DaisyUI, GraphQL and dynamic routes (https://youtu.be/zH2qG9YwN3s);
+### From Scott Spence's youtube video SvelteKit Crash Course w/ Tailwind CSS and DaisyUI, GraphQL and dynamic routes (https://youtu.be/zH2qG9YwN3s);